alpine-docker/socat/README.md

 * To run the container in the background insert ```--detach``` after ```docker run```.
 * To automatically start the container on restart insert ```--restart always``` after ```docker run```.
 * To automatically start the container unless it has been stopped explicitly insert ```--restart unless-stopped``` after ```docker run```.

+# The Processes to build this image

+* Enable Travis CI cronjob on this repo to run build daily on master branch
+* Check if there are new tags/releases announced via Alpine package url (https://hub.docker.com/r/alpine/socat/)
+* Match the exist docker image tags via Hub.docker.io REST API
+* If not matched, build the image with latest version as tag and push to hub.docker.com